 Getting a job in a foreign country can be your ticket to staying there.
 If your current employer has international offices, there could be opportunities for relocation.
 Alternately, you might apply directly for jobs in the county you want to live in and obtain a work visa once you have a job lined up there.

-If you’re in position to study in a different country, it’s a great way to live there for the duration of your studies.
+If you’re in a position to study in a different country, it’s a great way to live there for the duration of your studies.
 A semester or more abroad is a great way to learn more about a county.
 It’s also a way to test it for the experience of living there.
 Depending on your program and the country you are in, you might be eligible to apply permanent stay upon completion of your studies.

 Going to a country for a volunteering opportunity is another way to stay there.
-Whereas this might be a short-term stay, it provides you with a chance to live there even if it’s temporarily.
+Whereas this might be a short-term stay, it provides you with a chance to live there even if it’s temporary.

 Buying a citizenship

 As they say, money talks.
 Some countries like Bulgaria, Greece or Granada offer programs for investors from elite-visa and naturalization to straight out citizenship for a price.
 Amounts and conditions vary, but if you have money burning in your pocket, check out the countries and costs.
+After all, moving abroad isn’t as difficult if all you need is money.
+Providing you have it.

 Basics of moving abroad